mfuhrmeister/nodejs-embedded-mongodb-standalone/README.md

 var nems = require('nems');

 nems.distribute('3.2.8', '.')
-    .then(function (files) {
+    .then(function (path) {
-      // do anything else with the 'files' array containing File objects }).catch(function(err) {
+      // do anything else with the 'path' to the extracted mongo directory }).catch(function(err) {
       // catch any DownloadError, ExtractionError or standard Error });